 Evelyne de Behr’s work focuses on disappearance, including the complex memorial and ecological narratives encompassing it.
-Her work explores the perception of the surrounding space and the way these traces build a mental memory.
+Her work explores the perception of the surrounding space and work with the ‘entre-peint’ concept (François Juliien) and the way these traces build a mental memory.
 Her practice investigates the processes of transformation and decay, and the eco-physical and chromatic metamorphoses that result.
-Throughout her work, meaning emerges through the most subtle acts of abstraction or the displacement of objects.
+Throughout her work, meaning emerges through the decontextualization of objects and images and their inscription in the specific place of exhibition.
 In her drawings, objects and installations, there is a fundamental connection to manual techniques.
 Her work calls into question it’s relation with the visitor, helping us to reflect on our own fragility and our own natural disappearance.